MohamedNagy0/Route-JobFair-api/README.md

 # Route-JobFair-api
-json file هt contains the data displayed in the project
+json file it contains the data displayed in the project